 • The annual grant for each year of the award is allocated between a stipend for the scholar and a contribution to expenses related to the scholarship.

-For further information, please contact the Equine Grants Team:
+Otherwise, please contact the Equine Grants Team:

 Tel: 020 7333 0043